robertoachar/workshop-express-mongodb/docs/overview/environment.md

 v10.10.0
 ```

-Se a instalação estiver correta, o comando irá apresentar a versão instalada no seu sistema operacional.
+Se a instalação estiver correta, o comando irá exibir a versão instalada no seu sistema operacional.
 No meu caso, a versão é a **v10.10.0**.

 ## npm